BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

     While rates are reflected straight away, consumption based sensors may take up to 24 hours to reflect.
 This is due to how they look at data and cannot be changed.

+## Favour direct debit rates

+There are some tariffs where direct debit and non direct debit rates are available.
+This toggle determines which rate to use in these situations.

+!!! info

+    It might take a couple of minutes for these changes to reflect once changed.

 ## Home Pro

 If you are lucky enough to own an [Octopus Home Pro](https://forum.octopus.energy/t/for-the-pro-user/8453/2352/), you can now receive this data locally from within Home Assistant.